 Complete the Symptoms Checklist and bring it to your next appointment.

-If appropriate, your provider orders the test.
+If appropriate, your provider will order your AVISE test.

 Your healthcare provider will evaluate your symptoms and medical history to determine if AVISE CTD is appropriate.
 Chances are your provider knows about AVISE, but if they don't we will get them set-up quickly so they can send in your blood sample for testing.

-Will be sent to your physician within 5 business days.
+Results will be sent to your physician within 5 business days.